 Taking the time to reflect on your life story leading up to this point, as well as planning a general outline for where you want it to go, will give your story structure, purpose, and a world of potential.

 By keeping a journal and actually physically writing it down, you’ll experience exponential growth from keeping those lessons learned and goals for the future at the front of your mind.

 Write down your answer to the following questions in your journal:

 - When looking back at the beginning of your life story, what expectations or hopes did you have for the direction the story and hero would take?

 - Identify the areas the storyline or heroes actions are weak, and write down 3 lessons that could be learned from it to make them stronger.

 - What is your worst habit or drawback currently that is preventing you (or otherwise interfering) from being the hero you want to be?

 - When your story ends, what do you want to be remembered for?
 Write it as a one sentence epilogue.

 - Set 3 heroic goals for the next week.
 They don’t have to be monumental, but they should challenge you at least a little bit and leave you with a sense of accomplishment.
 Keep them next to your bed and read them first thing in the morning to give your day a sense of purpose.

-Want the hero body to go with your hero attitude?
-Check out my one-year body transformation program and together we’ll take your motivation, energy, confidence, and general kick-assery to a whole new level!
+Commit to becoming the hero of your own story, and your motivation, energy, confidence, and general kick-assery will rise to a whole new level!